sss-lehigh/SystemsTutorials/concurrent_ds/README.md

 Note that all line numbers mentioned in the tutorials will refer to the respective code as it is listed on Github (i.e., as you begin to edit files, the line numbers mentioned here will no longer match up).
 Therefore, you likely want to have the Github page up with the respective file you are editing open to make it easier to follow along with the tutorial.

-## Pre-Tutorial Reading: Sequential BST Implementation
+## Tutorial 0: Sequential BST Implementation

 The sequential implementation of a binary search tree which supports adding, removing, and searching for a key, has been provided in the `bst_tutorial/seq_bst/` directory.
 Let's begin by understanding this implementation.